jakartaee/validation-spec/CONTRIBUTING.md

 Before working on a feature for a long time, it is recommended to discuss the suggested change, e.g. by sending a mail to the [beanvalidation-dev](http://lists.jboss.org/pipermail/beanvalidation-dev/) mailing list.
-If there's agreement on a given change and this is your first pull request for Jakarta Bean Validation, please sign the [Contributor License Agreement](https://cla.jboss.org/) for the "Jakarta Bean Validation" project.